inbo/whip/docs/syntax.md

                             # and 3 digits to the right of the decimal point,
                             # such as "12.123".
 length:
-  numberformat: '.'       # Will accept any float value
+  numberformat: '.'         # Will accept any float value, such as "1.0", but
+                            # not integers, such as "1".

 length:
-  numberformat: 'x'       # Will accept any integer value, but no floats
+  numberformat: 'x'         # Will accept any integer value, such as "1", but
+                            # not floats, such as "1.0".
 ```

 Note: Always wrap the numberformat specification in single quotes.